 For more information on AMC's Honors Program,

-contact the Admission Office or email Associate Professor (English) Dr. Lisa LeBlanc, the Honors Program Director.
+contact the Admission Office or email Assistant Professor Dr. Craig Blais, the Honors Program Director.

 Click here for an Introduction to the Honors Program Presentation.